 When the process is complete, you can close HitmanPro and continue with the rest of the instructions.

 How to prevent your computer from becoming infected by “Your personal files are encrypted” ransomware

 To protect your computer from the “Your personal files are encrypted” ransomware, you should always have an antivirus installed on your computer and always have a backup for your personal documents.

-If you are still experiencing problems while trying to remove virus from your machine, please do one of the following:
+Your computer should now be free of the “Your personal files are encrypted” ransomware infection.
+If you are still experiencing problems while trying to remove “Your personal files are encrypted” ransomware, please do one of the following: